thelovelab/comp-bio-setup/quantify.md

   -2 fastq/sample1_2.fastq.gz \
   -p 8 -o quants/sample1
 ```

+Except, when working on the cluster we have to submit jobs to the cluster.
+Therefore we write a bash script to submit to the cluster.
+However,
+with bash scripts, we have to run a job for each sample, and it's
+possible to make a mistake, e.g. if we change the sample name in the reads
+but we forget to change the sample name of the output directory.
+Therefore, it's safer and a better idea to run many jobs *programmatically*:

 I recommend using Snakemake to run Salmon across multiple files.
 My
 Snakemake file for running Salmon is here: